The majority of pharmacy graduates become pharmacists but there are also options within academia, regulatory bodies and the pharmaceutical industry

 Most retail chains offer summer placement programmes in community pharmacy lasting between six and eight weeks.
 Some employers will recruit their pre-registration trainees from these programmes.

-It is also possible to gain experience in a hospital pharmacy, although this may be unpaid and last from a few days to a few weeks.
+It is also possible to gain experience in a hospital pharmacy, although this may be unpaid work shadowing and last from a few days to a few weeks.

 Experience in a retail environment or voluntary work in a healthcare setting will enable you to develop valuable skills including customer or patient care, and will increase your knowledge of over-the-counter medications.